okfn-brasil/serenata-toolbox/README.rst

 Example 2: Using shortcuts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If thelast example doesn't look that simple, there are some fancy shortcuts available:
+If the last example doesn't look that simple, there are some fancy shortcuts available:

 .. code:: python